Michigan University--School of Music

 Course Description and Objectives

-This course traces the rock phenomenon from its earliest ancestors to the present.
+This course traces the rock phenomenon from its earliest roots to the present.
 A wide variety of styles, artists and approaches will be studied, as well as their impact on the development of 20th- and 21st-century society and culture.

-The E-Learning link for MUS1520 is only used to access the online textbook and workbook from McGraw-Hill Publishers.
 Until you turn in your McGraw-Hill User License, your MUS1520 textbook and workbook quizzes will not be accessible for you (you still have access to E-Learning in all other ways--the MUS1520 link just cannot take you to the McGraw-Hill textbook/workbook material until your license is activated).
 All other class information is posted on the MUS1520 homepage (see "Class Website" below).

 grades in this course are based on a 1000-total point scale: